laneboysrc/rc-headless-transmitter/configurator/web-app/README.md

 You can then run `npm start` to start the continous build process and development web server.
 You can then access the build on `localhost:8080`.

 Use `npm production` to build the single-page web-app for deployment.
+The files will be written to `../../gh-pages`

 ## More information